Total positivity in exponential families with application to binary variables: Application to psychological disorders

 Figure~\ref{fig:Jdep} shows the network corresponding to the sample correlation matrix (left) and the MLE $\hat J$ (right).
 The magnitude of an entry $ij$ in the matrix is represented by the thickness of the corresponding edge.
 The sample correlation network including the two nodes \texttt{anxi} and \texttt{even} is also shown in Figure~2b of \cite{borsboom2013network}.
 The sparsity of the MLE $\hat{J}$ as compared to the sample correlation matrix is striking; it contains 72 edges as compared to 120 edges in the complete graph on 16 vertices.
 In addition, the graphical model given by $\hat{J}$ cleanly separates into two blocks with the upper block prominently containing a star graph with center \texttt{depr}.
 This resembles Figure~4 in \cite{borsboom2013network}, where this subgraph is called a causal skeleton of the covariance graph and was obtained based on rankings by 12 clinicians.
 Moreover, we note that the bottom block, while less prominently, also contains a star graph centered at the variable \texttt{edge}.
 Finally, note that the three most significant edges across the two blocks are between pairs of bridge variables.
 This analysis shows that Algorithm~\ref{algthm:IPS} resulted in an interpretable sparse graphical model with a network that seems relevant for the application.

 The graphical model learned by Algorithm~\ref{algthm:IPS} fits reasonably well: The value of the log-likelihood function at the MLE is {-28{,}767.3}, while the value of the log-likelihood function of the unrestricted Ising model (fitted using the \texttt{loglin} function in \textsc{R}) is {-28{,}682.45}.
-This results in a likelihood ratio statistic of {169.7}.
-Unfortunately, the exact and asymptotic distributions of this statistic are unknown; the asymptotic distribution is a mixture of $\chi^2$-distributions with different degrees of freedom, but with unknown weights.
-A test that can be performed (at least asymptotically) but is less interesting, is to compare the unconstrained Ising model versus the unconstrained binary model.
-The value of the log-likelihood function of the unconstrained binary model is {-25{,}637.4}, and the dimension of this model is $2^{16}-1=65{,}535$.
-The number of degrees of freedom when comparing this model with the unconstrained Ising model is 65{,}399 with a likelihood ratio statistic of 6{,}090.11.
-The asymptotic test would not reject the null, but the asymptotic distribution may be far from the true distribution of the test statistic.
+This results in a likelihood ratio statistic of {169.7} which appears high compared to a $\chi^2$ distribution with $120-72=48$ degrees of freedom.
+However, the exact and asymptotic distributions of this statistic are unknown; the asymptotic distribution is a mixture of $\chi^2$-distributions with different degrees of freedom, but with unknown weights.

+We also calculated the split-likelihood ratio test statistic as described in \cite{wasserman:etal:19} and this resulted in a test statistic of $U_n=1.8\times10^{-58}$ which does not reject the $\mtp$ hypothesis for any level $\alpha$ as it should be compared to $1/\alpha$.
+Hence it appears that the $\mtp$ analysis of this dataset is appropriate.